LucHermitte/lh-tags/README.md

  * Get rid of `lh#tags#update_tagfiles()` is possible.
  * Be able to specify a directory to store all spellfiles automatically.
    `{prjroot}/spell/`, `{prjroot}/.spell/`?
+ * `g:tags_options.auto_spellfile_update` should be overridable for each project.
+ * See to update spellfile in the background thanks to Python threads.
  * Document API:
    * `lh#tags#getnames()`
    * `lh#tags#command()`
    * `lh#tags#cmd_line()`

 ## Design Choices

+ * 100% VimL
+ * API usable from other plugins
+ * Avoid dependencies other than [lh-vim-lib](http://github.com/LucHermitte/lh-vim-lib)
+ * Support project specific settings (options may differ from one project to the other)

 ## Installation
   * Requirements: Vim 7.+, [lh-vim-lib](http://github.com/LucHermitte/lh-vim-lib) v3.14.0